Prepare for the 2022 trip

 *Specific Costs Not included In the Above*:

-Lodging costs for nights of May 24th throught May 28th, 2025 for the “rest and relaxation” portion of the trip.
+Lodging costs for nights of May 23rd through May 27th, 2026 for the “rest and relaxation” portion of the trip.

 Approximate cost for optional in-country flights: These would in addition to the $800.00 group fee if Pam booked these flights for you.
 These are estimates and may be different this year.